-There is something very satisfying about going out into your own yard and picking a fresh, ripe piece of fruit right off of the tree, isnt there?
-Here at Nature Hills we hear stories all the time from our friends in Florida and California about the pleasure they get from having fresh fruit from their clementines, kumquats, and lemons.
-Our Georgia friends write in about their peaches and nectarines.
-And dont get us started on the apple lovers out there!
+There is something very satisfying about going out into your own yard and picking a fresh, ripe piece of fruit right off of the tree, isn't there?
+Here at Nature Hills we hear stories all the time from our friends in Florida and California about the pleasure they get from having fresh fruit from their clementines, kumquats, and lemons

 Rose of Sharon blooms later than most shrubs.
-Satin rose and other rose of sharons, produces beautiful saucer size blossoms begin in the summer and continue until fall.
+Satin rose and other Rose of Sharon, produce beautiful saucer size blossoms beginning in the summer and continuing until fall.
 Pruning rose of sharon each spring will produce fewer flowers, but they will be much larger.
 If you give it an occasional pruning, it will produce an array of smaller blooms that will cover the entire shrub.

 This shrub can be trained through pruning in late winter, and that way it is easy to give it a desired shape and size.
 This shrub may also be trained as a single trunk tree or espalier (training a plant to grow on a trellis or in a small area).
 Rose of Sharon, such as